 Jewelry is one of the most ancient means of adornment in human history.
 Humans have been using it with their ever-changing attires to add a charm to their personalities.
 The use of jewels and ornaments dates to thousands of years.
-For centuries, the type of materials used to make Jewelry have been evolving.
-Then these materials are shaped in various styles.
-This way, the trinkets become more versatile and appealing.
+For centuries, the type of materials used to make Jewelry have been evolving and are being shaped in various styles.
+Resultantly, the trinkets have become more versatile and appealing with time.

 Around the world, Jewelry making requires eye-catching and lustrous materials.
 The type of material used enhances the value of Jewelry and your fashion statement as well.
 Some of the popular materials for making Jewelry are as follows:

 One of the most popular choices for making Jewelry is Gold.
 Pure Gold is very soft in its original form and not suitable for jewelry-making procedures.
 Gold is mixed with silver, zinc, and copper to create alloys which makes the ornament stern, and the structure holds its place.